AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

 For example, the SDK provides interactive zooming and panning.
 It also provides 360° view and video playback of assets that were uploaded to Adobe Dynamic Media through the backend application called Dynamic Media Classic.

-Even though the components rely on HTML5 functionality, they are designed to work on Android and Apple iOS devices, and desktops, including Internet Explorer and later.
+Even though the components rely on HTML5 functionality, they are designed to work on Android™ and Apple iOS devices, and desktops, including Internet Explorer and later.
 This kind of experience means that you are able to provide a single workflow for all supported platforms.

 The SDK consists of UI Components that make up viewer content.
 You can style these components through CSS, and non-UI components that have some kind of supporting role, like set definition fetching and parsing or tracking.
-All component behaviors are customizable through modifiers that you can specify in a number of ways, for example, as `name=value` pairs in the URL.
+All component behaviors are customizable through modifiers that you can specify in various ways, for example, as `name=value` pairs in the URL.

 This tutorial includes the following order of tasks to help you create a basic zoom viewer: